deltadecay/gsatoken-php/README.md

 Implement the interface **\GSAToken\TokenCache** to cache the access token.
 The included **FileTokenCache** shows an implementation where the token is encrypted and stored in a file on disk.
 For example, you may want to store it in a database.

+# Php

+The implementation has been tested in php 5.6 and 8.2.
+Two shell scripts are included to run php cli via docker.
+This way non need to install php locally.
+You need docker installed and pull the php images referenced in the files or you may change to any version you want.